Frequently Asked Questions

 -Building a new, 1.3-mile-long bridge on FM 897 over the lake to allow for north-south access.

--Adjusting or improving Fannin County around the lake.
+-Adjusting or improving Fannin County roads around the lake.

 This work has begun and will continue during the dam’s construction.
 NTMWD is notifying local media of road closures and will post that information on this website.